Introduction

 Orders

 An order specifies what you need in a certificate: the domain names, the product type, and the public key (via a CSR).
 The first step to obtaining a certificate is to create an order.
-SSLMate will asynchronously issue a certificate matching your specification and add it to the order.
+SSLMate will asynchronously issue a certificate matching your specification and associate it with the order.

-Orders can be modified after they are created should your requirements change; for example, if you need to certify a different key or add additional DNS names.
+Orders can be modified after they are created should your requirements change; for example, if you need to generate a new key or add additional DNS names.
 Orders can be modified even if a certificate has already been issued.
-Just modify the existing order, and SSLMate will automatically issue a new certificate matching your updated specification and add it to the existing order.
+Just modify the existing order, and SSLMate will automatically issue a new certificate matching your updated specification and associate it with the existing order.

 You do not need to create a new order before the certificate expires.
-If auto-renew is enabled, SSLMate will automatically issue a new certificate before expiration and add it to the existing order.
+If auto-renew is enabled, SSLMate will automatically issue a new certificate before expiration and associate it with the existing order.

 You can retrieve issued certificates by polling the API, or SSLMate can push them to you via webhook.
 If the order is managed, sslmate-agent will automatically retrieve and install new certificates on your servers.